 Having savings and transactions accounts that don’t suit your needs can lead to unnecessary monthly account or excess transaction fees.
 To ensure your accounts are right for you, have a look at your current MyState Bank accounts and think about what kind of transactions you make, and how often you make them.
 This will help you determine if you’ve got the right account or combination of accounts.
-If you’ve got multiple transaction accounts, for example, you might be paying more monthly fees than you need to, so you might like to consider combining them into one account.
+If you’ve got multiple transaction accounts, for example, you might be paying more monthly fees than you need to, so you might like to consider combining them into one account or opening a Glide Account if you do not use branch services.

 To take advantage of the monthly fee exemption on transaction accounts, where the monthly account fee is waived when $2,000 or more is deposited into your account during the month, arrange to have your pay directly credited to your transaction account.
 You can easily redirect your funds once your pay has landed using recurring payments through Internet Banking.

-At MyState Bank we offer a range of fee-free banking products to eligible customers.
+At MyState Bank we offer a range of banking products with different fee structures to eligible customers.
 Whether you’re eligible for a Access Assist Account or are aged 18 years or younger, you may be eligible for monthly and transaction fee-free banking.
+If you don’t use branches for transactions you maybe better with a Glide account.
 Make sure you take advantage of these account options by getting in touch with us to find out if you’re eligible.

 Get to know what ATMs are fee-free, that way you won’t get caught out at an ATM that charges you a fee to withdraw cash.
 Did you know MyState Bank customers can withdraw cash at most Australian Bank ATMs free of charge including all of the major bank ATMs?
 That’s over 10,000 ATMs Australia-wide where you can withdraw your cash for free.
 For a list of ATMs that don’t charge fees click here.